 - 2 g Freshly ground black pepper

-- Passo 5: In a large pan, heat the remaining 30 ml of extra virgin olive oil with the second lightly crushed garlic clove and the chopped fresh chili pepper (or flakes).
+- Step 5: In a large pan, heat the remaining 30 ml of extra virgin olive oil with the second lightly crushed garlic clove and the chopped fresh chili pepper (or flakes).
 Sauté for 2 minutes.

-- Passo 7: Deglaze with the dry white wine, letting it evaporate completely.
-Continue cooking for another 5-7 minutes, or until the cuttlefish is tender.
-Be careful not to overcook it to avoid it becoming rubbery; julienned cuttlefish cooks quickly.
+- Step 7: Deglaze with dry white wine and let it evaporate completely.
+Continue cooking for 5–7 minutes until the cuttlefish is tender.
+Do not overcook — julienne-cut cuttlefish requires short cooking times to stay tender and juicy.

 🛍️ Order SEPPIA TAGLIO JULIENNE 4.8KG CRT SENZA GLASS.
 FREDD

 This product is available in our catalog!
+Over 2,000 premium Italian products, reliably delivered across Switzerland.

-Discover the LAPA Catalog
+Discover the LAPA Catalog — Call now: +41 76 361 70 21